cssher/Righty-Node-Express-Blog/README.md

 # Righty-Node-Express-Blog

-A basic blog web app built using :
+A basic blogging web app built using :

  - NodeJS
  - Express